 - i.
 The end of the prior month in which the Department received notice of the Medicare eligibility when the Medicare eligibility begin date is in the same month the Department receives notice or is prior to the date the Department is notified of Medicare eligibility. - ii.
-The end of the month in which the Department received notice of Medicare eligibility when the Department received notice of Medicare eligibility for a prospective month.

-d.
-Inmates of a Public Institution
+The end of the month in which the Department received notice of Medicare eligibility when the Department received notice of Medicare eligibility for a prospective month. - d.
+Inmates of a Public Institution e.
+Waiver Programs four months from the date the request is received.
+Any capitation payments made for months subsequent to disenrollment will be recouped.

-The HMO is not liable for providing care to members who are inmates in a public institution as defined in DHS 101.03(85) for more than a full calendar month.
-The HMO must provide documentation that shows the member's placement.
-The disenrollment will be effective the first of the month following the first full month of placement or the date of BadgerCare Plus and/or Medicaid SSI ineligibility, whichever comes first.
+The HMO is not liable for providing care to members who are inmates in a public institution as defined in 42 CFR § 435.1010.
+The HMO should provide documentation to the Department's HMO Enrollment Specialist that shows the member's placement.
+The disenrollment will be effective the first of the month of the date of incarceration.